Yohannfra/Nvim-Switch-Buffer/README.md

 - Press Enter or Space to open the buffer
 - Press s to open the buffer in a horizontal split
 - Press v to open the buffer in a vertical split
+- Press t to open the buffer in a new tab
 - Press S or :q to close the window

 ## License